cartopher/automate-sangis-python/README.md

 This might not be very clear now, but it will make more sense after we review the entire program's functionality below.

 ## Getting Set Up using PyCharm

-In this demonstration, I am walking you through how to configure and run this project using PyCharm.
-I will add more walkthroughs using Jupyter Notebooks and Virtual Studio Code later and will provide links for those walkthroughs here.

 __1.__ Navigate to the directory where you saved and extracted the repository and open the `automate-sangis-python-main` as a new project in PyCharm.
 - The next step is to __Add a New Python Intrepreter__ for this project.